gpaumier/gp2/src/pages/speaking.rst

 These days, I prefer to focus on fewer but more specialized talks that give me the opportunity to research topics more thoroughly and ensure that they are tailored to the audience.

-If you would like to invite me for a talk or workshop, please :doc:`get in touch <contact>` and we will work together to scope your needs.
+If you would like to invite me for a talk or workshop, please scroll down to get in touch, and we will work together to scope your needs.

 Previous events
 ===============